BBVA/mist/catalog/searchDomains.md

 ## Output parameters

-- **result**: Boolean, possible values are: True, if the playbook has been executed without errors, or False otherwise.
+- **result**: Boolean, possible values are: True, if the dnsrecon command has been executed without errors, or False otherwise.
 - **resultCode**: Integer.
 Exit code from dnsrecon command.
 - **domains**: A list of domains found.
 This output will also be send to a queue if requiered.